ARIANA GRANDE AND “BLACKFISHING” – WHERE DOES RACISM BEGIN?

 Those white people who want to protect black people from racism in anticipatory obedience often expose the fact that it is them who perceive black people as “the others” and thus always reproduce their “otherness”.
 This text is also stuck in the dilemma that in writing about “white people” and “black people” two complementary categories are marked – while at the same time it would be unrealistic to deny the differences.
-The sentence “I see no colours” must unfortunately (for the time being) remain an assertion in a world marked by racism.

 There is never a neutral or objective way of talking about an “other” because what is perceived as the “other” is already based on attributions.
 It is encroaching to speak for or about a group.
 For this reason, this text only quotes voices of people of color.
 Even if each one of them actually can only speak for themselves.